fireflylearning/pattern-library/crate/content/pages/button.long-text.md

 blocks:
     - ff_module-button:
         - text: Really long text from the md file?
-        - text: Some more text that's long
+        - text: Some more text that's long!!
 ---
-Some intro or explanatory text here
+Some intro or explanatory text here.